webglearth/webglearth/README.txt

 ==Requirements:==
   * A web browser with support for HTML5 Canvas and WebGL extension (Firefox4, Chrome 9+, ... mobile devices iPhone / iPad / Android later on)
   * Programming language: JavaScript (compiled with Closure compiler).

+==Quickstart for developers:==
+  Setup instructions can be found in [http://www.webglearth.org/quickstart quickstart section] at project's website.